DonalChilde/AA_Logbook_Export_old/README.md

 [Example output](https://github.com/DonalChilde/AA_Logbook_Export/tree/master/example_data)

+translated_log.csv is the default output, and the one most people would use.

 ### To download your logbook in XML format

 First, try the direct link to [Sabre](https://tasc.alliedpilots.org/Sabre/SabreLogin.aspx) and go to step 5.
 If that doesn't work, follow all the steps below.